RailsEventStore/ecommerce/README.md

 ## UI flow

+### Customer perspective

+The customer perspective is "simulated" only - via using the select box.

 - Add/remove some of the existing products to the order
 - Choose the customer
 - Submit the order